huddaannaa/PrivacySearchEngine/README.md

 **Privacy Threats in Modern Search Engines and the Case for a Privacy-Respecting Meta Search Engine**

 ## Abstract
 This paper examines the privacy concerns associated with popular search engines like Google, highlighting how they use user data for targeted advertising, model training, and other purposes.
-We propose a meta search engine that addresses these issues by ensuring user privacy and data security.
+We propose a meta search engine, [https://got.ress.com/](https://go.researchbus.com/), that addresses these issues by ensuring user privacy and data security.

 ## Keywords
 Search Engine, Privacy, Data Security, Meta Search Engine, Google, User Data, Model Training, Data Exploitation, Social Engineering

 ## I. Introduction
 In the digital age, search engines are integral tools for accessing information.
 Google, Bing, and other major search engines dominate the market, providing users with relevant search results.
 However, these services often come at the cost of user privacy, as these companies collect and use vast amounts of personal data for advertising, model training, and other purposes.
-This paper explores these privacy concerns and introduces a meta search engine designed to protect user privacy while delivering effective search results.
+This paper explores these privacy concerns and introduces a meta search engine, [https://go.researchbus.com/](https://go.researchbus.com/), designed to protect user privacy while delivering effective search results.

 ## II.
 Privacy Concerns in Modern Search Engines
 ### A. Data Collection Practices